 This Article thus advocates against enshrining secondary meaning as a basis of protectability in trademark law.
 In its place, the Article proposes recentering distinctiveness doctrine on the primary meaning of terms as the gauge of protectability.
 That is, a word, image, or other symbol should be protectable as a trademark only when there is enough conceptual distance between the primary meaning of that symbol and the goods or services for which it is being used.
 Recentering distinctiveness on primary meaning and moving away from secondary meaning would better promote trademark law's goals by encouraging businesses to choose certain marks and avoid others at the outset.
-Furthermore, because it is difficult to eradicate considerations of secondary meaning from assessment of the scope of trademark rights, the Article recommends that a sliding scale of secondary meaning be established for that assessment.
-A sliding scale would make the requisite showing of secondary meaning directly proportional to the size of a business's footprint as a way to navigate between the relevance of assessing secondary meaning for scope and the problematic consequences of doing so.
+Furthermore, because it is difficult to eradicate considerations of secondary meaning from assessment of the scope of trademark rights, the Article recommends that a sliding scale of secondary meaning directly proportional to the size of a business's footprint as a way to navigate between the relevance of assessing secondary meaning for scope and the problematic consequences of doing so.